 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Acts as a molecular glue to induce proteosomal degradation of mRNA splicing factor RBM39 (also designated CAPERα, HCC1, FSAP59, and RNPC2), via binding to DCAF15.
+Indisulam is an acts as a molecular glue to induce proteosomal degradation of mRNA splicing factor RBM39 (also designated CAPERα, HCC1, FSAP59, and RNPC2), via binding to DCAF15.
 Acts as a pre-mRNA splicing modulator (SPLAMs; splicing inhibitor sulfonamides), causes aberrant pre-mRNA splicing.
 Suppresses proliferation of cancer cell lines.
 Reduces viability of HCT-116 cells (IC50 = 0.56 μM).
 Induces cell cycle arrest in the G1 phase in cancer cell lines.
 Also a high affinity carbonic anhydrase isozyme XII (hCA XII) inhibitor (Ki = 3.0-5.7 nM).

 |Storage||Store at -20°C|